 Many investors will become drawn into a situation and will be tempted to take advantage of sellers.
-These are small minded people with a scarcity mentality who like to create a win-lose deal.
-Don’t do it, it will end your career quickly.
+These are small-minded people with a scarcity mentality who like to create a win-lose deal.
+Please don’t do it; it will end your career quickly.

 Always try to help the homeowner.

 You are providing a service and should not feel any guilt about doing a deal.
-In most cases the bank will end up selling the property and you are providing a way for the homeowner to gain stability, preserve their credit rating, gain control and definitely avoid additional heartache.
+In most cases, the bank will end up selling the property, and you are providing a way for the homeowner to gain stability, preserve their credit rating, gain control and avoid additional heartache.

 Nothing I ever suggest or teach in any way should be construed or used for illegal or unethical practices.

-Do it the right way and you will build a great reputation and make some good friends along the way.
+Do it the right way, and you will build an excellent reputation and make some good friends along the way.